-• Acquire a basic knowledge of American history, including its economic, social, and cultural aspects, with particular attention to its political systems and their historical context.
+- Acquire a basic knowledge of American history, including its economic, social, and cultural aspects, with particular attention to its political systems and their historical context. - Develop the capacity to think critically about the American political system and American history by exploring individual and social identity. - Consider the experiences of a variety of individuals and groups in American history and politics from various classes, religions, regions, and ethnic, gender, and racial groups.

-- Develop the capacity to think critically about the American political system and American history by exploring individual and social identity. - Consider the experiences of a variety of individuals and groups in American history and politics from various classes, religions, regions, and ethnic, gender, and racial groups. - Develop an understanding of the history and challenges of maintaining democratic governance in a pluralistic, ethnically diverse society.
+Develop an understanding of the history and challenges of maintaining democratic governance in a pluralistic, ethnically diverse society.

-Non-Western Cultures (4)
+World Civilizations (4)

-Students will examine the historical development, cultural heritage, and religious traditions of non-Western civilizations.
+Students will examine the historical development, cultural heritage, and religious traditions of civilizations outside Western civilization.
 The primary focus is on the civilizations of Asia, but also included are those of the Middle East, Africa, and the precolonial cultures of the Americas.

-Courses fulfilling the non-Western cultures requirement: ARTH 300, ARTH 442, ARTH 446, ASIA 301, ASIA 305, ASIA/HIST 310, ASIA 325, ASIA/HIST 330, ASIA/HIST 331, ASIA 340, ASIA 345, ASIA 350, ASIA 365, ASIA 370, COM 313, FILM 365, GSHU 425, HIST 320, HIST 390, HIST 409, INTS 445, POSC 456, REL 501, and REL 526.
+Courses fulfilling the world civilizations requirement: ARTH 300, ARTH 442, ARTH 446, ASIA 301, ASIA 305, ASIA/HIST 310, ASIA 325, ASIA/HIST 330, ASIA/HIST 331, ASIA 340, ASIA 345, ASIA 350, ASIA 365, ASIA 370, COM 313, FILM 365, GSHU 425, HIST 320, HIST 390, HIST 409, INTS 445, POSC 456, REL 501, and REL 526.

-In the non-Western cultures requirement, students will:
+In the world civilizations requirement, students will:

-- Identify a non-Western civilization's cultural and geographical features. - Recognize its cultural and interpersonal dynamics. - Explain its social and political systems. - Describe its major historical, philosophical, and religious traditions. - Develop an understanding of how its world view is expressed in artistic and scientific achievements.
+- Identify the cultural and geographical features of a civilization outside of Western civilization. - Recognize its cultural and interpersonal dynamics. - Explain its social and political systems. - Describe its major historical, philosophical, and religious traditions. - Develop an understanding of how its world view is expressed in artistic and scientific achievements.